pyxc: Build Your First Programming Language with LLVM

 Where We're Headed

-Chapters 6–11 add language features: JIT evaluation, file input, control flow (if/for), user-defined operators, mutable variables, and real statement blocks with Python-style indentation.
+In Chapters 8–11 we will add language features such as control flow (if/for), user-defined operators, mutable variables, and real statement blocks with Python-style indentation.
+People will confuse our code with real python.
+Facts.

 extern def printd(x)